Skip to content

 Implementation of Controls

 Annex A of ISO/IEC 27001:2022 provides 93 controls organized into four sections (Organizational, People, Physical, and Technological), replacing the previous structure of 14 domains with 114 controls.
 Organizations must select and implement specific information security controls based on their risk assessment.
+Organizations implementing AI regulatory compliance measures can leverage these controls to address both traditional information security and emerging AI-specific risks within a unified framework.

 The 2025 ISMS Implementation Process